 And the food and coffee?
 Well, the drip coffee was quite good and served strong.
+It was good but since trying a coffee at a JUST LOVE COFFEE CAFE, nothing quite compares.
 We were also served the traditional Viennese Apfelstrudel.
 Served warm, the apfelstrudel is filled with a mix consisting of grated cooking apples, sugar, cinnamon, raisins, and bread crumbs.
 It was absolutely delicious and was my favorite snack on the tour.

 We tried two very popular Viennese chocolate candies: Ildelfonso and Pischinger Eckerl.
 The Eckerl is a chocolate covered hazelnutty brittle and is quite delicious.
 And I found out the Pischinger company was started in 1849 and they have been creating amazing chocolates and wafers ever since.